wakatime/wakatime-blog/posts/31-get-team-coding-updates-with-wakatime-in-microsoft-office-365.md

 Tags: integrations, microsoft, office
 ---

-In the past week, we extended our integrations support to Microsoft Office 365 with Office 365 Connectors!
+In the past week, we extended our integrations support to Microsoft Office 365 with [Office 365 Connectors][build 2016 release]!
 Office 365 is a modern cloud-based productivity suite for businesses of all sizes.

 <a href="https://wakatime.com/integrations" style="margin-bottom:30px;margin-top:30px;display:inline-block;"><img src="https://wakatime.com/static/img/blog/office365-wakatime-cropped.png" class="img-responsive" /></a>